konsumation/db-level/README.md

 ### meters

-Get Meters of the category
+Get Meters of the category.

 #### Parameters